taustation-fan/taustation-fan.github.io/README.md

 Then the last-gestated clone is activated, if you have one, or the default clone on Tau Station otherwise.

-After activation, the new body is confined to the clone vats for 10 segments;
+After activation, the new body is confined to the clone vats for some time, starting at 10 segments, but increasing after you have died several times.
-after it is released, you have access to your bank account and your storage.
+After the new body is released, you have access to your bank account and your storage.

 The following persist through the death of a body: